justinmayer/kagi/docs/community.rst

 This official documentation is maintained in `GitHub <https://github.com/justinmayer/kagi/>`_.
 The ``docs`` folder contains the documentation sources in `reStructuredText <https://en.wikipedia.org/wiki/ReStructuredText>`_ format.
 And you can generate the docs locally with::

-    make docs
+    invoke docs

 Output is written at ``docs/_build/html/index.html``.

 We obviously accept pull requests for this documentation, just as we accept them for bug fixes and features!
-See :github:`open issues <justinmayer/kagi/labels/documentation>`.
+See :GitHub:`open issues <justinmayer/kagi/labels/documentation>`.

 Submit feedback